-With California being known for its warm weather and sunny beaches it may come as quite a shock to know that there are a vast amount of ski resorts that can be reached within just a few hours from Los Angeles!
-The state is home to the San Gabriel and San Bernardino Mountain ranges located just northeast of Los Angeles.
+There are a vast amount of ski resorts that can be reached within just a few hours from Los Angeles, California.
+The state is home to the San Gabriel and San Bernardino Mountain ranges located just northeast of Los Angeles, both possessing some amazing ski areas.

-Several of these resorts are along either side (east or west) of the Interstate 15, which presents an easy route for guests coming straight from the Los Angeles area.
-The only exception on the list is Mammoth Mountain, which is a further drive up the Interstate 5, a freeway that stretches all the way from the Mexican Border across California, Oregon, and up into Washington.
+Several of these resorts are along either side (east or west) of Interstate 15, which presents an easy route for guests coming straight from California’s largest city.
+The only exception on the list is Mammoth Mountain, which is a further drive up Interstate 5, a freeway that stretches from the Mexican Border across California, Oregon, and up into Washington.

 Here are the ski resorts near Los Angeles, California, in order of proximity: